Alvin Parker Alvin Parker, PhD, will be entering his third season at the helm of the football program at Virginia Union University.

 Most significantly, the Falcons went from the bottom of the CIAA South, to a tie for first place in the division, just one game away from their first conference title appearance.

 During his 13 years at ECSU, his offense stood out as one of the most prolific in all of NCAA Division II.
 Under his guidance the Vikings had 4 CIAA Title game appearances, 2 NCAA Playoff appearances, and 2 Pioneer bowl appearances.
-ECSU was crowed the 2012 Pioneer Bowl Champions with a 28-13 victory over SIAC power Tuskegee University in Columbus, Georgia.
+ECSU was crowned the 2012 Pioneer Bowl Champions with a 28-13 victory over SIAC power Tuskegee University in Columbus, Georgia.

-During an eight-year span at ECSU (2006-2014), the Vikings were a whopping 48-15 in conference play and averaged 30 points per game in CIAA contests.
+During an eight-year span at ECSU (2006-2014), the Vikings were a whopping 48-15 in conference play and averaged over 30 points per game in CIAA contests.
 From 2010-2015 the Vikings were one of two teams to average over 30 points and over 400 yards per game.

 The 2011 season was a historical one for ECSU as the Vikings were one of ten teams nationally who rushed for 36 touchdowns or more on the season.
 The Vikings potent rushing attack was led by tailback Daront’e McNeill who was named the 2011 CIAA Player of the Year